tomcl/HowToUseGitTJWC/README.md

 Saving your changes - once you have useful new code - is a two-stage process as shown in the left-hand side of the picture:

 1. **Commit** to the local repository.
 Your visible file changes are saved to the commit tree files, with a Git tracking message.
 Git preserves every individual commit as a self-contained snapshot and can backtrack to any point in its history.
 Any number of commits can be made.
 Normally the latest commit, representing the most recent code, is the only one that matters.
-2. **Push** the local repository to the remote repository.
-This propagates all outstanding newly created commits - there could be more than one - to the remote repo where they can be picked up by anyone else.
+2. **Push** the local repository to the remote repository (origin).
+This propagates all outstanding newly created commits - there could be more than one - to origin where they can be picked up by anyone else.

 * Keep Github desktop open on your local repository `myrepo` so you can conveniently run git commands from the GUI.
 It will also periodically Fetch origin/master which is helpful though not necessary.
 * Change some local files: e.g. add something to the README.